The MSc in Evolutionary and Developmental Biology is a 2 year (120 ECTS) Master’s of Science programme.

 In the beginning of the second year, students take a course called Project (6 ECTS) where they elaborate and present their Master’s project plan.
 The remainder of the year is spent on the Dissertation (54 ECTS) where students engage in a research project.
 This project can be pursued within or outside ULisboa.
 Every year, the Scientific Commission of the MSc programme contacts colleagues within the relevant scientific areas, requesting potential dissertation proposal.
 A list of projects is sent to the students to help them find dissertation projects to match their interests.
 Students are also encouraged to play and active role in finding a dissertation subject and to contact potential advisors themselves with the oversight and help of the Scientific Commission.
 At the end of the second year, students write up a Master’s dissertation and defend their work in a public defense.

-Students of the MSc in Evolutionary and Developmental Biology can also apply to spend the 2nd semester of the first year at UPMC or to participate in the International Curie/UPMC Developmental Biology course at the beginning of their second year.
+Students of the MSc in Evolutionary and Developmental Biology can also apply to spend the 2nd semester of the first year at one of the participating universities or to participate in the International Curie/Sorbonne Université Developmental Biology course in Paris at the beginning of their second year.

 Students can also choose to do their dissertations projects abroad, for example through the Erasmus Programme.
 For more information about these programmes, contact the Student Mobility and Support Area.